daimoc/jitsi-meet-rest-turn-credentials/README.md

  * (Optional) Enable the use of STUN/TURN [XEP-0215](https://xmpp.org/extensions/xep-0215.html) in jvb connections : set useStunTurn to true in config object in /etc/jitsi/meet/$HOSTNAME-config.js

-# Installation of a running jitsi-meet server with TURN on Ubuntu
+# Installation of a running Jitsi-Meet server with TURN on Ubuntu
 Run the install.sh script with :

  * jitsi-meet-host : your jitsi-meet server host name or IP